 With this data gathered you can single out the aspects that need improvement.

 A short amount of time spent on your website could be a sign that your marketing message isn’t correct.
 Users enter your landing page and they may feel disappointed with the dissonance between what you’ve promised and what they get.
 Also, it can be a design flaw.
 No one likes to stay on an ugly website.

 Finding a solution will get much easier if you identify the problem first.

 It’s only one of many examples included in InstantShift’s 25 Ugly Websites That Make You Want to Cry.

 2. Setting the goal

-Before you run some tests, you should set the goal.
+Before you start A/B testing, you should set the goal.
 After doing a baseline study you should know what is your biggest problem.
 Time to point out what exactly you want to achieve.
 Choose one goal only:

 - more visitors

 The next stage is to form the hypothesis that should then become verified by a test.
 One goal goes with one hypothesis.
 Clarify which elements need improvement:

 Choose the weakest link of your campaign and decide whether you want to improve a landing page, an advertisement or maybe a traffic source instead?
 You’ll focus on it in a few later stages.